9 Benefits Of Peanut Oil, Types, And Side Effects

 The polyunsaturated fatty acids in the oil may be easily prone to oxidation.
 Merely heating the oil can result in this phenomenon.
 This oxidation can create free radicals that can cause harm to the body (also called oxidative damage).
 This may cause inflammation and damage the immune system (18).

-Hence, using peanut oil regularly for cooking may not be a good idea.
+Hence, using peanut oil regularly for cooking may not be a good idea especially if you are on a weight loss diet.
 You may want to go for a healthier option, like olive oil (extra virgin olive oil could be a better idea).

 In case you are pregnant or breastfeeding, stick to normal amounts of peanut oil (after consulting your doctor).
 Don’t consume excess of it.
 Also, avoid the oil if you are allergic to peanuts, soybeans, and other related plants (members from the Fabaceae plant family).